titanwalking/backbone/README.md

-# Guardian News Demo
+# Backbone

-This is a sample application built on [RainbowCake](https://github.com/rainbowcake/).
+This is a skeleton application built on [RainbowCake](https://github.com/rainbowcake/).